Niko Bellic: Grand Theft Auto IV

-Depending on the ending chosen, Niko is later informed by Mallorie or Roman that the former is pregnant.
-He either vows to protect the child and become a father figure for them, or is told by Roman that the couple have decided to name their child in Kate's memory, should it be a girl.
-Either way, the game ends with Niko musing on the American Dream and concluding that it is a hollow promise, which no one can truly achieve.

-Niko plays a minor role in both of Grand Theft Auto IVs expansion packs, The Lost and Damned and The Ballad of Gay Tony (both 2009), which take place simultaneously with the storyline of the base game, from the perspective of characters with minor roles in GTA IV's narrative.
+Niko plays a minor role in both of Grand Theft Auto IVs expansion packs, The Lost and Damned and The Ballad of Gay Tony, which take place alongside the storyline of the base game, from the perspectives of characters with minor roles in its narrative.
 He appears as an NPC in the missions that cross over with the base game.

-In other games
+Other games

-Niko is mentioned several times in Grand Theft Auto V (2013), indirectly by Lester Crest, who, when planning a jewellery store robbery alongside protagonist Michael De Santa, considers "an Eastern European guy making moves in Liberty City" as a possible accomplice, before dismissing the idea, claiming that he "went quiet".
-If selected as a crew member for "The Paleto Score", Patrick McReary will talk about the bank heist he, Niko, his brother Derrick, and accomplice Michael Keane carried out in Liberty City, mentioning how the latter two are dead and that Niko is probably dead as well, as he has not heard from him in the past five years.
-As an Easter egg in the game, players can view Niko's LifeInvader profile, which reveals that he is still working for Roman's taxi company.
+Niko is referenced several times in Grand Theft Auto V (2013).
+When planning a jewellery store robbery alongside protagonist Michael De Santa, Lester Crest briefly considers "an Eastern European guy making moves in Liberty City" as a possible accomplice before dismissing the idea, claiming that he "went quiet".
+If selected as a crew member for a bank heist, Patrick McReary will talk about the robbery he and Niko carried out in Liberty City, mentioning that Niko is "probably dead" as he has not heard from him in the past five years.
+As an Easter egg, players can view Niko's profile on the in-game social media platform LifeInvader, which reveals that he is still working for Roman's taxi company.
 Niko's latest message to his cousin is wishing him a happy birthday.

-In the "Collector's Edition" of Grand Theft Auto Online, players can choose what their character is to look like by selecting between different parents; Niko is one of the special parents available, meaning that players can select Niko so that their character has a level of resemblance to him.
+In the "Collector's Edition" of Grand Theft Auto Online, players can choose what their character looks like by selecting between different parents; Niko is one of the special parents available, meaning that players can select Niko so that their character has a level of resemblance to him.